Amstelhof: Retirement home

 At its opening in 1682 the home accommodated 400 ladies.
-Men weren't allowed until 1817.
+Men were not allowed until 1817.
 In order to qualify, women had to be at least 50 years of age, a resident of Amsterdam for 15 years and member of the church for 10 years.

 After more than three centuries as retirement home, the last inhabitants left in 2007 to two new properties in Diemen and Nieuw-Vennep.
 Despite various modifications over the years, it no longer met current standards.

 Hermitage

-Between 2007 and 2009 the building was extensively remodelled to become a museum, the Hermitage Amsterdam, a dependency of the Hermitage Museum of Saint Petersburg.
+Between 2007 and 2009 the building was extensively remodelled to become a museum, the H'ART Museum.
 The museum was opened on 20 June 2009 by Dutch Queen Beatrix and Russian president Dmitry Medvedev.